Header

 Prog Reviewer

-4 stars Caravan's mature style can roughly be summed up as follows: upbeat pop/rock songs and gentle ballads, interspersed with fairly simple bass riffs over which Pye Hastings (electric guitar), Jimmy Hastings (flute), David Sinclair (typically Canterbury "fuzz-box" organ) and/or others perform extended solos.
-Even a 23-minute suite like "Nine feet underground" doesn't deviate from this pattern.
+4 stars Caravan's mature style can roughly be described as follows: upbeat pop/rock songs and gentle ballads, interspersed with fairly simple bass riffs over which Pye Hastings (electric guitar), Jimmy Hastings (flute), David Sinclair (typically Canterbury "fuzz-box" organ) and/or others improvise their extended solos.
+Even a 23-minute suite such as "Nine feet underground" does not deviate from this basic pattern.

-For some proggers with Oh So Sophisticated Tastes this style may seem a little simplistic.
-Pye Hastings' songs are too chirpy, the band's suites aren't intricate enough and the instrumental solos sound too placid.
+For some proggers with Oh So Sophisticated Tastes such a style may seem a little simplistic.
+Pye Hastings' songs are too chirpy, the band's suites aren't intricate enough and the instrumental solos are too placid.

-Well, I too like complicated music, but I find Caravan an incredibly likable bunch who are impossible to resist.
-Virtually all of the melodies on GREY AND PINK are fresh and charming.
+Well, I too like complicated music, but I find Caravan an incredibly likable and irresistible bunch.
+Virtually all the melodies on GREY AND PINK sound fresh and charming.
 The instrumental solos (splendidly accompanied by Richard Sinclair on bass and by Richard Coughlan, a superb drummer) are exhilerating, and they all reach proper climaxes.
-Over the past thirty years I've played this album innumerable times, and invariably enjoyed it.
-Caravan may be a modest band, but this album deserves to be heard.
+Over the past thirty years I've played this album innumerable times, and I invariably enjoyed it.
+Caravan may be a rather modest band, but this album deserves to be heard.

 fuxi | 4/5 |